 The Department of Health is regarded as a related party.
-During the year the clinical commissioning group has had a significant number of material transactions with entities for which the Department is regarded as the parent Department.
+During the period the Clinical Commissioning Group has had a significant number of material transactions with entities for which the Department is regarded as the parent Department.
 For example NHS England, Gloucestershire Hospitals NHS Foundation Trust, Gloucestershire Health and Care NHS Foundation Trust, South West Ambulance Service NHS Trust, NHS Litigation Authority and NHS Business Services Authority.

-In addition, the clinical commissioning group has had a number of material transactions with other government departments, universities and other central and local government bodies.
+In addition, the Clinical Commissioning Group has had a number of material transactions with other government departments, universities and other central and local government bodies.
 Most of these transactions have been with Gloucestershire County Council in respect of joint commissioning of services.

-In formulating this note the clinical commissioning group has considered all declarations of interest for Governing Body members.
+In formulating this note the Clinical Commissioning Group has considered all declarations of interest for Governing Body members.